odrevet/music-box-tune-tracker/fred_record_player.md

 I ported some code from Fred Record Player to create music box tune tracker.
 I had to first build Fred Record Player under Linux.
-Fortunately the source code is avaiable online and is written in c# which can be compiled with mono.
+Fortunately the source code is available online and is written in c# which can be compiled with mono.

 Here is what I did to compile and launch Fred Record Player under Ubuntu.